adane-azmeraw/adane-azmeraw/README.md

-I am Adane I was born in Ethiopia in 2002.
+I am Adane I was born in Ethiopia since 2002.
 With a passion for technology and a dream of becoming a great programmer, I embarked on a journey that led me to pursue a degree in computer science at Hawassa University.
 Recognizing the importance of a solid educational foundation, I enrolled in Hawassa University to pursue a degree in computer science.
 The university provided me with a comprehensive curriculum that covered a wide range of subjects,